Moraine Lake's turquoise waters surrounded by mountains

 The tour leaves Banff around 8:30 am and lasts 9 hours.
 Included in the price is lunch at the beautiful Emerald Lake Lodge.

-Pick-ups can also be arranged from Calgary and Canmore.
+Pick-ups can also be arranged from Calgary, Canmore, and Banff.

 Not all of their coaches are wheelchair accessible, so check directly with the company, if needed.